foundation-for-environmental-monitoring/foundation-for-environmental-monitoring.github.io/_pages/zinc.md

 This test uses the four Zinc Reagents.

 * Collect 5 ml of sample water, add 10 drops of the Zinc Reagent A, 5 drops of Zinc Reagent B, 5 drops of Zinc Reagent C, and 3 drops of Zinc Reagent D, and place in the white cuvette.
-* Place the cuvette under the light stand.
+* Place the cuvette under the light box and turn it on.
-* Clip on the ring light over your phone and turn it on to maximum brightness.
 * Place the phone over the stand.
 * From the home screen choose `Colorimetric Test` > `Water` > `Zinc`.
 * Choose `No Dilution` if this is the first test, you might have to dilute the sample and retry later if you get an error.